Library of Agudas Chassidei Chabad

-The Library Of Agudas Chassidei Chabad (also Chabad Library or Lubavitch library) is a research library owned by Agudas Chasidei Chabad.
-Its content had been collected by the Chabad-Lubavitch Rebbes.
+The Library Of Agudas Chassidei Chabad (also Chabad Library or Lubavitch library) is a research library owned by Agudas Chasidei Chabad whose content was collected by the rebbes (hereditary rabbinical dynastic leaders) of Chabad-Lubavitch.
 The library is housed next to the Lubavitch world headquarters at 770 Eastern Parkway in Brooklyn, New York, and is utilized by Chabad and general Judaic scholars.
 It is viewed by thousands of visitors each year.

-The library is home to 250,000 books, mostly in Hebrew and Yiddish.
-Many are rare and unique to the library.